 In Play: We all love food metaphors, so it is a puzzlement why this tasty item hasn't entered our metaphorical vocabulary in senses like, "Her brain is a soufflé that always falls far short of its mark."
-Remember that a soufflé is a dish that puffs up and if jiggled or punctured, collapses: "Faye Slift's whole haughty persona is nothing but a soufflé of ideas would collapse if you stamped your foot at her."
+Remember that a soufflé is a dish that puffs up and if jiggled or punctured, collapses: "Faye Slift's haughty persona is nothing but a soufflé of ideas that would collapse if you stamped your foot at her."
 However, if you prefer James Beard on the subject, he opined, "The only thing that will make a soufflé fall is if it knows you are afraid of it."

 Word History: This word came into English from French only around the turn of the 19th century.
 It is the past participle of souffler "to puff up", itself from Latin sufflare with the same meaning, composed of sub "(from) below" + flare "to blow."
-Latin flare comes from Proto-Indo-European *ble-/blo "to blow" which also went into English blow and German blasen "to blow, puff".
+Latin flare comes from Proto-Indo-European ble-/blo "to blow" which also went into English blow and German blasen "to blow, puff".
 The same root is found in the word bladder, something our Scottish friends like to blow into to make music.
-The Latin word flare also underlies English flavor, something you can taste once you've blown over food invested with it until the food is cool enough to eat.
+The Latin word flare also underlies English flavor, something you can taste once you've blown over food invested with it until it's cool enough to eat.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!